y330/q-article-audio/readme.md

 That installs the dependencies using pnpm([performant]npm).
 Feel free to use yarn or npm alternatively.

-After installing dependancies with the previous command, type the following in your terminal to run a local server for development of the extension[no hmr :(]
+After installing dependencies with the previous command, type the following in your terminal to run a local server for development of the extension[no hmr :(]

 4. `pnpm run dev`

 5. go to [chrome://extensions](chrome://extensions)
    a.
 Turn on developer mode
    b.
 Click on _load unpacked_.
 This will open a file explorer window.
    c.
 Navigate to _q-article-audio/_ , and choose the _dist/_ directory.

 And your done!🤝

 ____